Renate, Hans, and Maria Hofmann Trust.

-- Nicholas Carone and Max Spoerri interviews: Authorization to quote or reproduce for purposes of publication requires written permission of the interviewee.
+- Max Spoerri interview: Authorization to quote or reproduce for purposes of publication requires written permission of the interviewee.

 Student registries: Authorization to quote or reproduce for purposes of publication requires written permission of Tina Dickey.
 To be reviewed 2010 Jan.
 01. Credit should not be given to these lists in any publication.
 See collection file.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.